csci399-enterprisesoftwaredevelopment/syllabus/README.md

    * You can continue to push fixes and improvements until the date (with no penalty) or for one week after (with letter grade penalty) – just add a comment in the pull request to let me know it's been updated.

    * I will leave appropriate feedback as an Issue inside of your repository.

+   * Edit the README file in your repository to relay any feedback or instructions about your submission

 #### Versions